aidinahmadian/Bar-Charts/README.md

 ## Installation

+I'm using **Charts** pod for making this simple project.
 Charts is available through [CocoaPods](https://cocoapods.org).
 To install it, simply add the following line to your Podfile:

 ### Cocoapods